mbrother2/backuptogoogle/CHANGLOG.md

+#### butgg 1.5.0 (05/12/2019) New feature & Improvement
+- [New feature] Compress directory before upload option
+- [Improvement] Show help if run butgg.bash with not support option

 #### butgg 1.4.0 (03/12/2019) New feature & Fix bug
 - [New feature] Only sync data from local to Google Drive option
 - [Fix bug] Run upload normaly if file exclude.list does not exist